Edge computing strengthens IT security

 Edge computing as a foundation for real-time security

-Think of security cameras with built-in AI that recognize license plates or faces, industrial sensors that immediately signal anomalies, or IoT devices that detect and block suspicious activities locally.
-Because processing happens on-site, delays (latency) are eliminated, and valuable bandwidth is conserved.
+Think of security cameras with built-in AI that recognize license plates or faces, industrial sensors that immediately signal deviations, or IoT devices that detect and block suspicious activities locally.
+Because processing happens on-site, delays (latency) disappear, and valuable bandwidth is preserved.

 Mobile security solutions for dynamic environments

-This combination of mobility and local intelligence allows for flexible scaling of security up and down, without complex installation processes or lengthy infrastructure projects.
+This combination of mobility and local intelligence enables flexible scaling of security up and down, without complex installation processes or lengthy infrastructure projects.

-Flexibility as a principle for modern IT security
+Flexibility as a starting point for modern IT security

 Both edge computing and mobile security solutions emphasize one central value: flexibility.
 Threats continuously change, just like laws and regulations and operational circumstances.
-Rigid security architectures are increasingly out of sync with this.
+Rigid security architectures are increasingly less aligned with this.

 A future-proof IT security strategy is therefore modular, centrally manageable, and scalable per location or project.
 Organizations must be able to add, move, or adjust security components without overhauling their entire infrastructure.